ghadiben0/-rtd-tutorial-ghadi2/docs/source/doc_intro.rst

 **Acknowledgment**

 This system and its documentation were developed with the contribution of internal teams, partners, and integration specialists.
-Special thanks to the implementation team for ensuring compatibility with Infor **LN** and

-providing detailed business process insights.